New York University: A cappella groups

 NYU is home to a number of student-run a cappella groups, several of which compete regularly at the International Championship of Collegiate A Cappella (ICCA).
 Most notable of these groups is The NYU N'Harmonics, who won the ICCA title in 2019.
-In 2020, The A Cappella Archive ranked The NYU N'Harmonics at #6 among all ICCA-competing groups.
+In 2020, The A Cappella Archive ranked The NYU N'Harmonics at No. 6 among all ICCA-competing groups.

 Greek life

 Some of the first fraternities in the country were formed at NYU.
 Greek life first formed on the NYU campus in 1837 when Psi Upsilon chartered its Delta Chapter.
 The first fraternities at NYU were social ones.
 With their athletic, professional, intellectual, and service activities, later groups sought to attract students who also formed other groups.
 Since then, Greek letter organizations have proliferated to include 25 social fraternities and sororities.
 As of 2014, approximately 13% of NYU undergraduate students are members of fraternities or sororities.

 Four governing boards oversee Greek life at the university.
 The Interfraternity Council (IFC) has jurisdiction over all twelve recognized fraternities on campus.
 Eight sororities are under the jurisdiction of the Panhellenic Council (PhC), which features seven national sororities (ΔΦΕ, ΑΕΦ, ΑΣΤ, ΠΒΦ, ΚΚΓ, ΖΤΑ, ΔΓ) and two local sororities (ΑΦΖ and ΘΦΒ).
 Five multicultural organizations maintain membership in the Multicultural Greek Council (MGC), including two fraternities and three sororities.
 All three of the aforementioned boards are managed under the auspices of the Inter-Greek Council.